scipy-conference/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 .. class:: abstract

-   Trustworthy results require reproducibility.
-Publishing source code is necessary but not sufficient for complete reproducibility since complex programs often depend on external code.
-Techniques and tools for managing complex environments include but are not limited to requirements.txt files, docker images, and ansible roles.
-These tools are necessary to create reproducible environments, but managing these tools require different techniques and workflows.
+   Trustworthy results require reproducibility, which must include the full computational environment used to produce and analyze the data.
+Publishing source code is necessary but not sufficient for complete reproducibility because complex software often depends on external code.
+   Various techniques and tools can be used to manage environments, but each has inherrent limitations and none are well suited for all situations.
+Additionally, each tool has distinct workflows, assumed knowledge, and interface.

-   This talk seeks to provide an overview to the basic tools to manage environments, including workflows, best practices, and potential downfalls.This also provides and overview to Pulp_ as a way to manage and maintain maintain reproducible computational environments.
+   This talk provides an overview to the basic concepts and tools to manage environments optimized for reproducibility with a focus on best practices for managing reproducible Python environments with an open source package-agnostic repository manager called Pulp_.

    Attendees of any skill level can come learn best practices for creating reproducible environments, and managing them with Pulp.